Comment on page

-- POP3, IMAP: log in with username and password
+- SMTP: log in with username and password

 The content of the dialog changes based on the authentication method you select.

 Plain Outgoing Mail Connection with optional SSL/STARTTLS encryption.
-If your Outgoing Mail Connection requires encryption, authentication, you can fill the following fields.
+If your Outgoing Mail Connection requires encryption and authentication, you can fill in the following fields.

 OAuth authentication is currently supported for both Google and Microsoft 365 accounts.